Cairns Esplanade Lagoon at golden hour — palm trees, the Coral Sea and Far North Queensland sunset sky

 Best Time to Visit Cairns

 There's no bad time to visit — but the season you choose shapes the experience.
-Weather, reef conditions, wildlife, crowds, and prices all shift across the year.
+Weather, reef conditions, wildlife, crowds and prices all shift across the year.
+Here's how to pick the right month for your trip.

 29°C